OSGP/Documentation/Architecture/Logical-Authorisation-Model.md

 | owner | An organization role.
 Each device has an owner. |
 | event | An event reported by the device (which is not the action of a natural person) for example an error or security problem. |

-An organization can get rights from the device owner to specific functions of a device, for instance reading value _x_ on device _y_.
-Every other function of the device has to offer will not be available to this organization.
+An organization can get rights to one or more function groups, and thus all functions in that function group will be available to this organization.

 To ensure that devices can only receive instructions from a 'genuine' open smart grid platform it must be possible to authenticate the open smart grid platform.
-This is implemented through a standard technology based on asymmetric encryption.
+This is implemented through a standard technology based on asymmetric encryption (If supported by the Device).
 The open smart grid platform will receive an unique key to enable the devices to tell if the messages come from a 'genuine' open smart grid platform.
+Both OSLP and DLMS device types use this kind of encryption.
 To prevent replay-attacks each message will get an index number (this is standard practice as well).

 #### Authentication of devices